Real Talk By: KJ

 The variety of modes helps out in a big way.
 You have expected match types like team deathmatch and Capture the Flag, but there’s more.
 High Value Target.
 Whoever is the HVT will earn more points per kill, and Players of the opposition earn just a single point.
 This is why they must take out the person asap.
 Control point has teams holding down the random areas labeled as: A,B, and C. Hold down all three and win.
 The community size is decent.
 I was able to get into many rooms without problems.
 Lag is almost non-existent, but you will run into a couple of bad matches.

 Team X’s Presentation is basic.
 With generic military music, and dull colors, it works for some shooters, but not this one.
 I found this to be a little disappointing.
 Developers who use the celshaded style, need to take advantage of the cartoony hues that go along with it.
 When shooting enemies, the HP you take away is shown on-screen like Borderlands, but the effect is lessened by the soft color values.
 The Locations, and Characters, really need some flavor.
-For this price Special Forces: Team X is a shooter that wont win any awards, but at the same time it’s not 60 dollars.
+For this price Special Forces: Team X is a shooter that won’t win any awards, it’s not premium priced either.
 While the presentation is topped by many other shooters this generation, the mechanics and modes keep this game worthy of your time.

 Special Forces: Team X Gets

 4 Out of Five

 +Encourages Team Play

 +Solid Gunplay for 15 Bucks

 -No practice modes